2312323123/web-portfolio/README.md

 # Web Portfolio

-These are the main projects I can share publicly—there’s more I’ve done, but this selection highlights the most important and relevant work I can disclose.
+These are the main projects I can share publicly – there’s more I’ve done, but this selection highlights the most important and relevant work I can disclose.

 ---